 The Commercial Paper Program amounts to USD 2.5 billion, under which Philips can issue commercial paper up to 364 days in tenor, both in the US and in Europe, in any major freely convertible currency.
-As per the end of Q4 2023, there is no commercial paper outstanding under the program.
+As per end of Q2 2024, there is no commercial paper outstanding under the program.

 (in billions of EUR unless otherwise stated)

 1. Excluding long-term operating leases 2.
-Short-term debt includes local credit facilities that are being rolled forward on a continuous basis as well as Commercial Paper 3.
-Includes forward transactions entered as part of share repurchase programs for share cancellation and LTI purposes
+Short-term debt includes local credit facilities that are being rolled forward on a continuous basis 3.
+Includes forward transactions for LTI purposes

 (in billions of EUR unless otherwise stated)